pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 languages.
 My goal is to convince you that **those two snippets are actually equivalent**.

-The main reason why they are equivalent is that Python's asyncio and JavaScript both use an event loop with asynchronous I/O. Let's explain what that means.
+The main reason why they are equivalent is that Python and JavaScript both use an event loop when doing asynchronous I/O. Let's explain what that means.

 ## The goal: not blocking for I/O